sukrumerey/OpenPNM-Examples/Statoil_import.rst

 Adding Boundary Pores
 ================================================================================

-Upon importing these networks, OpenPNM does perform a 'optimizations' to make the network compatible.
+Upon importing these networks, OpenPNM performs 'optimizations' to make the network compatible.
 The main problem is that the original network contains a large number of throats connecting actual internal pores to fictitious 'reservoir' pores.
-OpenPNM strips away all these throats since 'headless throats' break the graph theory representation, but labels the real internal pores as either 'inlet' or 'outlet' if there were connected to one of these fictitious reservoirs.
+OpenPNM strips away all these throats since 'headless throats' break the graph theory representation, then labels the real internal pores as either 'inlet' or 'outlet' if there were connected to one of these fictitious reservoirs.

-To re-add boundary pores, we add a new pore to each end of the network, then connect them to the pores labelled 'inlet' and 'outlet'.
-Identify inlet pores by their label:
+To re-add boundary pores, we can add two new pores to the network then connect them to the pores labelled 'inlet' or 'outlet'.
+Start by identifing inlet pores by their label:

 .. code-block:: python

     >>> Pin = pn.pores('inlets')

-For inlet reservoir, we must create a new pore to act as the reservoir, connect it to the pores on the inlet face:
+For the inlet reservoir, a new pore must be created then connected to the pores on the inlet face:

 .. code-block:: python

     >>> XYZ = sp.mean(pn['pore.coords'][Pin], axis=0)
     >>> pn.extend(pore_coords=XYZ, labels='inlet_reservoir')

 Now we want to connect this reservoir pore to the pores on the inlet face of the network.
-First we need to identify the pore number of the new reservoir pore just created:
+First we need to identify the ID number of the new reservoir pore just created:

 .. code-block:: python

     >>> N = pn.pores('inlet_reservoir')

 Next we need to create a list of pore-to-pore connections between the reservoir pore and the inlet pores.
-The details of OpenPNM topological representation are given elsewhere, but basically we indicate that pores 'a' and 'b' are connected by adding a row to the 'throat.conns' array containing [a, b].
-The addition of new throats is a bit more involved that that, so a method is available on Network objects to handle this for us.
+The details of OpenPNM topological representation are given elsewhere, but basically pores 'a' and 'b' are indicated as connected by adding a row to the 'throat.conns' array containing [a, b].
+The addition of new throats is a bit more involved than that, so a method is available on Network objects to handle this called ``extend``.
 We only need to send in the list of new pore-to-pore connections:

 .. code-block:: python

     >>> conns = sp.vstack([Pin, N*sp.ones_like(Pin)]).T
     >>> pn.extend(throat_conns=conns, labels='to_inlet_reservoir')

 Finally, we want to offset the inlet reservoir pore away from the internal network pores, but we don't necessarily know which way to move it or by how much.
-The following code checks the x, y and z coordinates of the inlet pores and detects which dimension has the least spread.
+The following code checks the x, y and z coordinates of the inlet pores and detects which dimension has the least spread, then offsets the reservoir pore:

 .. code-block:: python